elehtine/vulnerable-bank/README.md

 ## Report

 Project [vulnerable-bank](https://github.com/elehtine/vulnerable-bank) contains
 source code and installing instructions.
+All security flaws are fixed by setting variable in `project/settings.py`.

 Security flaws are from OWASP Top 10 for 2021 list.